Ramon Chavez

 • credential or token changes

-• anything destructive or hard to reverse
+• anything destructive or hard to undo

-5) Keep an audit trail you will actually read
+Keep an audit trail you’ll actually read

 • who triggered what